cmrajan/wnframework/docs/docs_v170/reference/source/concepts.rst

    #.
 Designing of the navigation and other pages - :term:`Page`
    #.
 Creating and setting users and roles
    #.
 Writing custom logic, events

+See next section for how to build a new app.